LearnWeb3DAO/ICO/README.md

     module.exports = { CRYPTO_DEVS_NFT_CONTRACT_ADDRESS };
     ```

-- Now open the `hardhat.config.js` file, we would add the `rinkeby` network here so that we can deploy our contract to rinkeby.
-Replace all the lines in the `hardhat.config.js` file with the given below lines
+- Now open the `hardhat.config.js` file, we will add the `rinkeby` network here so that we can deploy our contract to Rinkeby.
+Replace all the lines in the `hardhat.config.js` file with the given below lines:

   ```js
   require("@nomicfoundation/hardhat-toolbox");